Julsoul/standart_lib/README.md

 -   `BlockchainConnector`: An interface to the source blockchain.
 It uses the `web3.py` library to connect to an RPC node (like Infura or Alchemy), instantiate the bridge contract, and query for event logs within specific block ranges.

 -   `EventProcessor`: Its sole responsibility is to take raw event data from the `BlockchainConnector`, parse it into a clean, structured format, and perform basic validation.
-This separation ensures that the business logic is decoupled from the data-fetching mechanism.
+This separation ensures that business logic is decoupled from the data-fetching mechanism.
 For example, it might populate a `BridgeTransferEvent` dataclass:
     ```python
+    # In a file like models.py
     from dataclasses import dataclass

     @dataclass